Q2 FY19 Revenue of $235.5 M

 - Gain on divestiture consists of gains recognized upon the strategic sale of business units.

-- Assets impairments including accelerated depreciation of certain assets no longer in use.
+- Assets impairments including accelerated depreciation and amortization of certain assets no longer in use or related to discontinued product lines.

 Other adjustments.
 These items are excluded from non-GAAP financial measures because they are not related to the core operating activities and on-going future operating performance of IDT.
 Excluding this data allows investors to better compare IDT’s period-over-period performance without such expense, which IDT believes may be useful to the investor community.